davidcmoulton/decodeuri/_drafts/Building-a-pattern-library-for-scholarly-publishing.md

 ##### Accessible
 {:.no_toc}

 It's vital that our site content is accessible to all to read and use.
-We decided to test each pattern's accessibility as part of building it using Kahn Academy's [tota11y](https://khan.github.io/tota11y/) for accessibility testing in the browser.

 #### Maintain the value of the pattern library
 {:.no_toc}

-One of the aims of a pattern library is to be the canonical source of truth for the design and front end implementation of all the design patterns across a site.
-This is great at launch, but it's common for the value of a pattern library to drop dramatically over time if it's not easy to update, or is difficult to do so in a way that retains the philosophy of the design system.
+One of the aims of a pattern library is to be the canonical source of truth for the design and front end implementation of the design patterns.
+This is great at launch, but it's common for the value of a pattern library to drop dramatically over time if it's not easy to update, or it's difficult to do so in a way that maintains the value of the underlying design system.

-Even if they're reasonably easy to update, they often become susceptible to 'pattern rot' over time.
-Pattern rot is what can easily happen when patterns can be updated by making the change to the pattern library, and then copying and pasting the changes to the production website.
-Perhaps there's an urgent change to be made, and the developer feels that although the pattern library _should_ be updated first and then ported to the site, it's most important to get the change onto the site, and so the site is updated, and perhaps the developer doesn't quite get round to updating the pattern library later afterall.
-It's easily done: everyone's busy...
-The problem is that once the site and the pattern library have diverged, the value of having a pattern library is substantially reduced.
-Because it is no longer the canonical source of truth, so you can no  longer have complete confidence that what you see in the pattern library is what you get on the site, and so a lot of the work that went into building the pattern library becomes lost.
+After launch, pattern libraries are often susceptible to 'pattern rot', when for whatever reason the patterns used on the live website are updated, but the pattern library is not.
+This usually occurs when there is some kind of copy/paste step necessary in order to apply an update from a pattern library pattern to its version on the live site.
+This step only has to be short-circuited once by the update being applied only to the live site, for the pattern library and the live site to diverge.
+Once this happens, the pattern library is no longer the canonical source of truth, so you can no longer have complete confidence that what you see in the pattern library is what you get on the site.
+Much of the work that went into building the pattern library becomes lost.

 So to retain the value of the pattern library, it must: